deesk/GA-Project01-bank-ATM-app/banking/README.md

 - building out the logic using JavaScript

 ### Future improvments
-- Making code more D-R-Yer
+- Making code more DRYer
-- Responsive